okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 > **Note:** You need to configure the other policy parameters according to the [Create a Policy](/docs/reference/api/policy/#create-a-policy) API operation.
 Specifically, you need to include the `type=MFA_ENROLL` parameter for an MFA enrollment policy.
 This section focuses on the `settings` parameter required for the MFA enrollment policy type.

-## Update an MFA Enrollment Policy
+## Update an MFA enrollment policy

 To update an MFA enrollment policy through the [Update a Policy](/docs/reference/api/policy/#update-a-policy) API operation, you need to provide the `settings` schema with either the list of [Policy Authenticator objects](/docs/reference/api/policy/#policy-authenticator-object) or [Policy Factors Configuration objects](/docs/reference/api/policy/#policy-factors-configuration-object) in the `PUT /api/v1/policies/${policyId}` request parameters body.

 > **Note:** You need to configure the other policy parameters according to the [Update a Policy](/docs/reference/api/policy/#update-a-policy) API operation.
 This section focuses on the `settings` parameter required specifically for the MFA enrollment policy.

 If you need to convert an existing factor MFA enrollment policy to use authenticators, then update the policy with authenticators in the `settings` parameter.
 Use the [Policy Factors Configuration object to authenticator keys mapping](#policy-factors-configuration-object-and-authenticator-keys-mapping) table to map [Policy Factors Configuration objects](/docs/reference/api/policy/#policy-factors-configuration-object) to authenticator keys.
-See [MFA enrollment policy setting conversion example](#mfa-enrollment-policy-setting-conversion-example).
+See [MFA enrollment policy settings conversion example](#mfa-enrollment-policy-settings-conversion-example).

 If you need to revert to the Classic Engine MFA enrollment model, you can edit an existing authenticator MFA enrollment policy to a factored one.
 See all the available [Policy Factors Configuration objects](/docs/reference/api/policy/#policy-factors-configuration-object) and the [Policy Factors Configuration object and Authenticator keys mapping](#policy-factors-configuration-object-and-authenticator-keys-mapping) to convert the authenticator keys to Policy Factor Configuration objects.